 However, these actions typically bring about more harm than good and may, in fact, be illegal.

 If a seemingly unfit employee is unproductive, making mistakes, or otherwise causing severe anxiety, there are legitimate ways to take action.
 Firing the employee should be your last resort, as doing so will likely drain you emotionally and financially.
 The price of a job posting is one of many expenses.
 You may find yourself short-staffed and struggling to keep up with demands and deadlines.
-The replacement of an employee requires you to pore over resumes, conduct interviews and sort through the positives and negatives of each candidate.
-Hours that should be spent planning, developing business strategies and attending to the needs of everyday business, are lost.
+An employee's replacement requires you to pore over resumes, conduct interviews, and sort through each candidate's positives and negatives.
+Hours that should be spent planning, developing business strategies, and attending to everyday business needs are lost.

 Progressive discipline can improve a poor performer’s work habits and outlook.
-Your goal as a manager should be to turn around inappropriate behavior, ease tensions, and help not only yourself, but also your employee.
+Your goal as a manager should be to turn around inappropriate behavior, ease tensions, and help your employee and yourself.